Sterwen-Technology/navigation_server/README.md

 ## Description
 The navigation server-router aggregate and distribute navigation and other operational data aboard recreational vessels.
 It is a focal point and server for all kind of data needed to control the course and operational condition of the boat.
 The system is based on the building blocks described here below.
 The configuration and parameters of the system are described in a Yaml file.
+All building blocks are optional, but if there is no Instrument or Publisher nothing will happen.

+The system works with a single Python process and messages are exchanged internally.
+This can lead to a scalability problem but this was not observed so far.

 ### Servers
 The servers are TCP servers allowing any navigation or control application to access the flow of data via TCP/IP.
 There is a generic server: NMEAServer.
 This server is sending all messages coming from the associated instruments to the clients.
 Client can also send messages to the server that are sent to the instrument input.
-The default protocol is NMEA0183 based even if it carries NMEA2000 messages
+The default protocol is NMEA0183 based even if it carries NMEA2000 messages (Digital Yacht like sentence)

 ### Instruments
 Instrument classes are connecting to instrumentation bus via direct interfaces or couplers.
 Direct communication via serial lines is also supported.